Coinemy/coapy/doc/domain.rst

 * One or more `responses` (potentially comprised of multiple response messages) matching that Token

+Depending on how the transaction is decomposed, it may consist of a single exchange, a sequence of exchanges (as per the -block extension), an initial exchange with additional response message transmissions (as per the -observe extension), or some other abstraction (as per the -groupcomm extension).

-A concept of `resolution` to `success` or `failure` applies to message transmissions, exchanges, and transactions.
-Failure at a lower layer propagates to failure at a higher layer.
+CoAP lacks the terminology to describe how exceptional behavior in lower layers impacts the behavior of higher layers.
+This domain model introduces a concept of `resolution` to `success` or `failure` that applies to message transmissions, exchanges, and transactions.
+Failure at a lower layer generally propagates to failure at a higher layer.

 Messages
 --------

-A message comprises various fields including:
+A message comprises various fields (:coapsect:`3`) including:

 * A Type being one of CON, NON, ACK, RST

-* A Code comprising a integer :dfn:`class` and an integer :dfn:`detail` denoted by a dot-separated value, e.g. ``2.04``
+* A Code comprising a integer :dfn:`class` and an integer :dfn:`detail` denoted herein by a dot-separated decimals, e.g. ``2.04``

 * A Message ID (aka :dfn:`MID`) represented as integer in the range 0..65535